We're sorry, but online registration is not allowed for this activity. Please contact us during regular business hours for registration information.

 It's almost the longest night of the year, join us for a lantern walk around Lilly Lake!
 This program has two parts.
 One involves getting creative at home and building a lantern with stuff you have around the house and the other involves getting outside for an evening walk around Lilly Lake.

 Making a lantern: Use your creativity to make a lantern at home.
-For safety reason, avoid using real flame candles and glass when building your lantern.
-Use battery-operate candles or glow sticks to illuminate your lantern.
+For safety reasons, avoid using real flame candles and glass when building your lantern.
+Use battery-operated candles or glow sticks to illuminate your lantern.
 Really just don't have time to make a lantern?
 No worries!
 You can walk with glowsticks or a flashlight.
 We recommend you cover the end of the flashlight with a piece of fabric or red plastic wrap to reduce the brightness of the white light.
 If you have a store-bought lantern that you want to use, that's fine too!
 This is your program so alter to best fit your resources.

 Other important details: 1.
 There will be no restroom facilities near the walk.
 The Lilly Lake restrooms have been winterized.
 The closest restrooms will be the port-o-let at the 71st St. gatehouse.
 Please plan appropriately.
 2. There are two designated parking areas available near the Lake.
 You may also park in the left lane of the road that parallels Lilly Lake south of 65th St. where signs permit.
 3. This program is free with park admission.
 Park admission is $5 per car for Marion County Residents and $6 per car for out-of-county residents.
 No registration is required.